 All too often interviewers discover too late that they have failed to get beyond “rehearsed” replies from an interviewee and that they have selected the wrong person, who simply doesn’t “fit” either the job, the team or the organisation’s culture.

 You need a combination of sound recruitment policies, procedures and practices.
-Managers need to be appropriately trained, so they can apply effective interviewing techniques and ultimately select the best person for the job.
+Managers need to be appropriately trained, so they can apply effective interviewing techniques and make defensible decisions around hiring and promoting the best people.
 Best practice recruitment now-days incorporates behavioural interviewing techniques and work-sampling methods.

 Recruitment training in Melbourne

-Our highly interactive course (either half day or one day duration) is delivered in-company and the course content for “Recruitment & Selection Interviewing” is tailored to your needs.
+Our highly interactive course (either half day or one day duration) is delivered in-house and the course content for “Recruitment & Selection Interviewing” is tailored to your needs.
 This training has been successfully delivered to over 300 hiring managers within the Victorian Department of Justice & Regulation during the past two years.
 The course explores the following themes……